Materials graph tutorial – Lens Studio

 Let’s start with step 1!
 Go get that high resolution geometry.
 The default Lens Studio plane is not good enough, since it only has 4 vertices.
 We’ll need something closer to this:

-Make one yourself in a 3D software, or get it in the download for this demo down below!
+Make one yourself in a 3D software, or get it from the download for this demo down below!

 Now, to set up the scene, add the Plane object and add a Device Camera Tracker to the camera.